Canary-deploy an application to a target

 - image: my-app-image

-This file is a Cloud Run service configuration file, which is applied at deploy time to create your service in Cloud Run.
+This file is a basic Cloud Run service definition, which is applied at deploy time to create your service in Cloud Run.
+The container image to deploy is set here as a placeholder, my-app-image, which is replaced with the specific image when you create the release.

 Create your delivery pipeline and targets